vault27/Foundation/bgp.md

 - Then they send UPDATE messages with next hop as themselfs.
 One packet can contain several UPDATE messages and even KEEPALIVE inside.
 UPDATE message contains PATH ATTRIBUTES: ORIGIN, AS_PATH, MP_REACH_NLRI
 - Only the following routes are sent: network command, redistribute command via route map of local addresses, redistribute from other protocols, routes received via BGP, nothing is sent by default

-## Packet types
+## Messages

-- Open - negotiation parametres: BGP version, AS number, RID, Timers...
+- Open - negotiation parametres: BGP version, AS number, RID, Hold Time, BGP ID, other capabilities
+    - Hold time - after receipt of an UPDATE or KEEPALIVE, hold time resets, if it reachs zero, router deletes all routes from this neighbor and UPDATE ROUTE WITHDRAW message is sent to other neighbors.
+Smaller hold time is used during negotiations.
+Cisco - 180 sec.
-- Notification - for errors
+- Notification - for errors: hold time expired, reset requested, capabilities changed...
-- Update - routing information
+- Update - routing information: NLRI+attributes, new ones or withdraw, withdraw contains only prefix.
+Can act as KEEPALIVE.
-- Keep alive
+- Keep alive - sent every one third of hold time
 - Route refresh - request all routes for particular AFI/SAFI

 ### Update message